 How to recruit workers from Solomon Islands

-To recruit workers from Solomon Islands under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be registered as a Seasonal Worker Programme employer, Pacific Labour Scheme employer, or both.
-Otherwise, they must recruit workers through a labour hire firm or contractor that is a PALM scheme employer.
+To recruit workers from Solomon Islands under the Pacific Australia Labour Mobility (PALM) scheme, an Australian employer must be approved as a PALM scheme employer.

 PALM scheme employers can recruit Solomon Islands workers through the Solomon Islands LMU work-ready pool.